savatware/mapstruct-spring-addons/README.md

 ```

 > [!TIP]
-> Example use-case: Use this annotation to convert a sort field as known by a client
+> Use-case: Use this annotation to convert a sort field as known by a client
 > to the property known in your model

 ### Pageable Support